ninabarzh/broomstick/content/posts/A-very-special-club-for-spooks-who-cant-follow-their-own-rules.md

 ### The Bottom Line

 The Five Eyes is less a security alliance and more a mutual blackmail pact, where everyone agrees to ignore the elephant in the room: they’re all breaking their own laws, just via proxy.
-But hey—at least they’re polite about it.
+At least they’re polite about it.